Solar plage: Description

-Classically plage have been defined as regions that are bright in Hα and other chromospheric emission lines. but nowadays most researchers identify plage based on the photospheric magnetic field concentration of the faculae below.
+Classically, plage have been defined as regions that are bright in Hα and other chromospheric emission lines.
+With modern imaging, most researchers now identify plage based on the photospheric magnetic field concentration of the faculae below.
 The magnetic field of plage is confined to the intergranular lanes in the photosphere with a strength of around 1500 G, but expands into a volume filling canopy in the chromosphere with a field of around 450G.

 It is believed that plage is formed from decaying emerging flux regions, and often acts as a footprint for coronal loops and fibrils, which makes them an important interface for coronal heating.